List of Important Days in June

 • Also, the bicycle is a cheap, reliable, simple, clean and environmentally sustainable means of transport.

-4. International Day of Innocent Child Victims of Aggression: 4 June
+4. International Day of Innocent Child Victims of Aggression 2023: 4 June

 • International Day of Innocent Child Victims of Aggression is observed every year on 4 June.

-• United Nations has established this day on 19 August 1982.
+• United Nations established this day on 19 August 1982.

 • The main purpose of celebrating this day is to spread awareness about the pain and suffering faced by the victim children.

-• This day is dedicated to recognizing the physical, mental and emotional abuse of children all over the world and bringing a smile to their face.
+• This day is dedicated to recognizing the physical, mental and emotional abuse of children all over the world and bringing a smile to their faces.

 • World Environment Day is observed every year on 5 June.